 Conservation Reserve Program (CRP)

 Administered by the USDA Farm Service Agency (FSA), CRP provides annual rental payments and cost-share assistance to producers who take marginal cropland out of production and restore it to wildlife habitat.
 CRP is a voluntary program available to agricultural producers, which helps them safeguard environmentally sensitive land.
-The 2008 Farm Bill lowered the maximum number of acres that could be enrolled in CRP by approximately 7 million acres, from 39 million to 32 million acres.
-More than 1.5 million acres have expired since 2007 in the Prairie Pothole Region, one of the most important breeding areas for waterfowl in North America.
-Most of the land enrolled in CRP on the prairies consists of large contiguous blocks of grassland interspersed with numerous wetlands.
-The U.S. Fish and Wildlife Service (USFWS) estimates that in recent years CRP land in the Prairie Pothole Region has annually added more than 2 million ducks to the fall flight of waterfowl.
-Though it is apparent that CRP is a critical component of the landscape in the Prairie Pothole Region, this program is currently under threat.
-Therefore, it's vital that acres lost through recent CRP contract expirations are replaced and the current level of CRP acres in the Prairie Pothole Region is maintained or expanded in the future.
+Most of the land enrolled in CRP on the prairies consists of restored grassland interspersed with numerous wetlands.
+During the program’s peak enrollment, U.S. Fish and Wildlife Service (USFWS) estimates CRP land in the PPR was credited with adding an estimated 2 million ducks to the fall flight each year.

 New sod-breaking, Hyde County, South Dakota, 2005